IJPaul/Currency-Carry-Trading/README.md

 The type of trading is not without risks.
 In particular, currency pairs with high-interest rate differentials are sensitive to signs of economic instability in the world.

-Such pairs can become volatile with little warning, as was the case in the 2008 subprime mortage crisis, in which years of gains were quickly wiped out in a matter of months.
+Such pairs can become volatile with little warning, as was the case in the 2008 subprime mortgage crisis, in which years of gains were quickly wiped out in a matter of months.
 Our risk management or be prepared to hedge any downside risk.
 Hedge funds that use a carry typically use little leverage because of the possibility of swift, severe losses.

-## Our Strategy
+## Investment Thesis

+The AUD/JPY currency pair will be purchased when the price is within 1% of a retracement level price and when that price is at or below the lower Bollinger band.
+The AUD/JPY currency pair will be sold when the price is within 1% of a retracement level price and when that price is at or above the upper Bollinger band.

-## Overview
+## Why This Thesis?

-## Profitable Opportunity Identification

-## Hedging Risk
+Observing historical data of the exchange rate for the AUD/JPY currency pair, I noted that exchange rate movements occured as predicted by Fibonacci retracement often.
+That is, the levels at which one would expect the exchange rate to either break through a support or bounce at a level of resistance were very much in line with what actually occured in the historical data.

+One primary concern was that the Fibonacci retracement indicator did not offer any insight as to whether the retracement level would act as a point of support or resistance, which is where Bollinger Bands come in.
+Bollinger Bands utilize a moving N day standard deviation and SMA which serves to identify overbought and oversold levels.
+These levels correspond with indicating whether a price will bounce or not: a price above the upper band is likely to mean revert back towards the SMA and a price below the lower band is likely to mean revert up towards the SMA.

+We can thus use these two indicators in conjuction for resistance / bounce identifcation at fibonacci retracement level exchange rates.
+If the retracement level is not outside the bollinger band width, we conclude that the retracement level will act as a support zone and exchange rate will break through and continue in the direction it was heading.